I Quit Using Lash Growth Serum — & I’m Not Alone

 ”

-In the case of dry eye, redness, hyperpigmentation, or excessive eyelash growth, eye doctors generally advise either discontinuing your prostaglandin-containing serum or cutting down the frequency of use.
-“Take it down to twice a week,” Dr. Lazar advises.
-You’ll still see results and probably minimize the side effects.
+In the case of dry eye, redness, hyperpigmentation, or excessive eyelash growth, eye doctors generally advise either discontinuing your prostaglandin-containing serum or cutting down the frequency of use — and consulting your GP.
 She also recommends switching to a peptide-based lash growth serum, which doesn’t contain prostaglandin.
 Peptide serums won’t create hair growth by disrupting the natural hair growth cycle, but will nourish and condition the hair and follicles instead.

 When testing The Ordinary Multi-Peptide Lash and Brow Serum last summer, R29 editor Karina Hoshikawa noted that her lashes seemed to be growing not longer but definitely healthier with the help of the peptide serum.
 “I love how my lashes look already and mainly want a product to keep them healthy and strong,” she explained in her product review, adding that she’s more minimalist when it comes to eye makeup, a common theme among our chronically online team.
 “I don't wear mascara daily, and I am extremely careful with removing eye makeup at the end of the day.
 I feel like I noticed less fallout while using the serum, which is a great sign.”

-If you ask optometrists which eyelash serums are worth it, they’ll likely recommend something formulated by an eye doctor or a company that specializes in the eye area.
-“As an optometrist, I am extremely careful about the ingredients I use around my eyes,” says Jennifer Tsai, O.D.
-She uses the Lumify Eye Illuminations Nourishing Lash & Brow Serum because it’s “formulated without prostaglandins, mineral oil, or harsh irritating ingredients, which makes it a great option for the sensitive eye area.”
-Another popular recommendation from Dr. Lazar is the Lash & Brow Serum by 20/20 Beauty, which is made by an eye doctor.
+If you ask optometrists which eyelash serums are worth it, they’ll likely recommend something formulated by an eye doctor or a company that specialises in the eye area.

 If you prefer the perceptible effect of lash serums with prostaglandin included and you’re not experiencing any sort of reaction, keep on keeping on.
-To get the most out of it, Nicola Alexander-Cross, optometrist and co-founder of Peep Club, recommends using prostaglandin-containing serums for three months followed by a break of several months to minimize the risk of side effects from long-term use.
+To get the most out of it, Nicola Alexander-Cross, optometrist and co-founder of Peep Club, recommends using prostaglandin-containing serums for three months, followed by a break of several months to minimise the risk of side effects from long-term use.

 Advertisement